django-salesforce/django-salesforce/README.rst

    models.
 Introspection (inspectdb) doesn't require any permissions.
 Running tests for django_salesforce requires many permissions or Administrator account for sandbox.

+   **Note about permissions**: Administrator rights are only required to run the full suite of unit tests; otherwise, as long as the account has rights to read or modify the chosen object, everything should work properly.

 4. Add ``salesforce.router.ModelRouter`` to your ``DATABASE_ROUTERS``
    setting::